Optus adds three years to Hubify subsidiary partnership

-Optus has opted for the early renewal of its contract with Hubify-owned Broadband Solutions which supplies the telco with mobility solutions.
+Optus has opted for the early renewal of its contract with Hubify-owned Broadland Solutions which supplies the telco with mobility solutions.

 According to an ASX market announcement, the contract was originally due to expire in 2023, but has been extended until April 2026 thanks to a new five-year term starting April 1, 2021.

-Broadband Solutions has been supplying Optus with mobility solutions since 2015 for the SMB and enterprise markets.
+Broadland Solutions has been supplying Optus with mobility solutions since 2015 for the SMB and enterprise markets.

 “Supporting our partners’ growth and helping them to unlock the full potential of their business is at the heart of Optus SMB.
 Hubify’s customer-centric model complements our brand, making them an ideal partner for our Optus Business Centres and I look forward to seeing what more we can achieve together over the next five years,” said Optus SMB managing director Libby Roy.

-In the announcement, Hubify, who acquired Broadband Solutions in 2019, stated it expects this agreement to be worth $40 million, as well as contributing to its growth strategy.
+In the announcement, Hubify, who acquired Broadland Solutions in 2019, stated it expects this agreement to be worth $40 million, as well as contributing to its growth strategy.

 Hubify CEO Victor Tsaccounis said, "We’ve built a great partnership with Optus over the last six years and I'm really pleased with the outcome to continue that relationship for another five years.
 This early renewal is an endorsement of the Broadland Group’s high performance in sales, service delivery and mobility expertise.
 Locking down our mobility revenue for the next 5 years supports the company’s expansion plans into managed service and cybersecurity and supports our dual-pronged strategy to grow organically and through acquisitions, increasing further long-term value for our shareholders."